 Over 20,000 fires are caused by electrical faults each year in UK homes.
 While our electrical safety check will assure the periodic safety of your electrical system, the biggest cause of electrical fires in homes is faulty appliances.

-This simple advice will help keep you and your family safe:
+This simple advice on electrical safety will help keep you and your family safe:

 - Switch off appliances when not in use and remove plugs from their sockets, especially when you go to bed.